idylik/recorder-demo/README.md

-Simple web recorder and player using the HTML5 Web Audio API
+Simple web recorder and player using the HTML5 Web Audio API.

+It works best in Chrome.

 Live Demo: https://www.audiostat.ca/archive/enregistrement-demo.html